 Now, it’s important to note that food addiction is a real thing, especially in the case of processed snack foods, fast food, and sugar, in general.
 These foods actually set up a dopamine response in your brain that puts you into painful withdrawal when you stop eating them—causing irritability, anxiety, and intense craving.
 If this sounds familiar to you, you likely have a real food addiction.
 And food addiction, like any addiction, can be difficult to break.
 If it is a specific food that you crave (sugar, soda, and chips are the most common in my practice), you are probably going to need to stop eating it entirely.
 It will be difficult for 1 to 2 weeks, as you “withdraw” from the cravings, but then your brain will adjust, and the cravings will ease.
 As long as you don’t eat it.
 Just like stopping smoking, choose a time to stop eating your addictive food that is fortuitous—you’re busy doing something else you love, your kids are gone to summer camp, the knives have been removed from the house—whatever works.

 Part of this article is excerpted from BodyWise: Discovering Your Body Intelligence for Lifelong Health and Healing, authored by Dr. Rachel Carlton Abrams.
-Dr. Rachel will be speaking about using body intelligence for treating chronic disease at the Restorative Medicine Conference, October 5-8, 2017.
+Dr. Rachel spoke about using body intelligence for treating chronic disease at a past Restorative Medicine Conference.
 She is owner of the award-winning Santa Cruz Integrative Medicine Clinic and graduate of Standford University, UC San Francisco, and UC Berkeley.
 You can learn more about Doctor Rachel and BodyWise at www.DoctorRachel.com.